 I believe that as we grow older, men in pursuit of an authentic life face many crises, disruptions, and upheavals.
 I don’t even know if I’m actually out of the woods yet (pun vigorously intended). yet.
 Our sense of what constitutes a meaningful existence changes, and these shifts are unpredictable and chaos-inducing, like two massive tectonic plates smashing together beneath what appears to be solid ground.
 Thankfully, the fact that this has happened to me before hasn’t led to me beating myself up for not learning the lesson the first several-hundred times.
 I also know it’s likely to happen again and Stoicism has helped me come to a simple acceptance of this eventuality.

-The material by authors like David Whyte and Mary Oliver will be very familiar to you, but I found revisiting these tutors helpful as I wrestled with my identity and the fact that reality seemed to be coming apart right in front of me.
-I’ve concluded that despite an ever-expanding nebula of books, self-help, and guidance about life, there are only about 10-15 core sources I really need, and like a good Stoic, have taken to the deep study of material that resonates with who I am as a man.
+I’ve always loved the work of David Whyte and Mary Oliver, and their books were helpful as I wrestled with my identity and the fact that reality seemed to be coming apart right in front of me.
+I’ve taken to the deep study of material that resonates with who I am as a man, and for every man this is different.
 You know as well as I that there is little left unsaid about effective living or the masculine journey, and that most purported ‘new’ thinking is just repackaged ancient wisdom.
 I stopped looking for new perspectives and have settled in with people like the Stoics, Plato, Socrates, and more recently, Hobbes and Noam Chomsky.

 I hope some of this is of interest and helpful to you.
-I treasure our friendship and am here to support you however I can.
+I treasure the time we have together as father and son, and am here to support you however I can.